The best great views camping near Asheville

 100%

 Nestled between evergreen-covered peaks in Etowah and in the shadows of Pisgah National Forest lies Green Haven.
 With mountain views, rustic and comfortable campsites, and abundant plants and animals to appreciate, Green Haven is a peaceful destination to get away from it all and enjoy spending time immersed in nature and mountain solitude.
 Wildlife abounds in the area.
 Deer and white squirrels are a common sight.
 Tall white pines, poplar, and rhododendron shade the campsites.
 Enjoy mountain spring water during the winter and spring months (seasonal water supply).
 Build a crackling fire in the fire pit from available pre-cut wood and existing dead wood around the campsites.
 Hike the property on the designated trails and discover rock outcroppings, long range mountain views, fern forests, and a variety of wild mushrooms seasonal.
 Families, individuals, and groups alike enjoy camping here!
 We have 3 very private campsites.
-"Chanterelle" campsite has a fire ring, picnic table, and accommodates 5 people.
-"Fern" has a fire ring, picnic table, and can accommodate 4 people.
-Both sites have access to a pit latrine.
+"Chanterelle" campsite has a fire ring, picnic table, pit latrine, and accommodates up to 6 people.
+"Fern" is our 3 sided A-frame shelter that comfortably sleeps 4 people.
+It has as a fire ring, picnic table, and its own pit latrine.
+There is a spring a few yards up the gravel road from Fern.
 The third site, "Big Rock" is a group site located at the top of the property, offering mountaintop views.
 Must have V6 or 4WD to access.
 Big Rock has a fire ring, 2 picnic tables, and its own pit latrine.
-A seasonal spring (Oct-July) is available on the property and a small stream, Piney Branch, that runs year round, drink at own risk (see map).
-There are two marked hiking trails.
+A seasonal spring (Oct-July) is available on the property, drink at your own risk.
+There is also a small stream, Piney Branch, that runs year round (see map).
+There are three marked hiking trails.
 Please use the map to stay on property.
 Green Haven is centrally located 20 minutes between Brevard and Hendersonville.
 DuPont State Forest is 25 minutes away and it includes hiking, mountain biking, and waterfalls.
 Boaters will find the French Broad River, Horseshoe Bend, river access less than 10 minutes.
 More mountain biking at Ride Kanuga and Ride Rock Creek downhill mountain bike park 15 minutes away.
 The 7 mile paved Ecusta Trail from Horseshoe to Hendersonville is open, several miles away.
 Nearby breweries include Mills River Brewery and Bold Rock Cidery 15 minutes away.

 Pets